Customer Experience (CX) Definition

 - Determining the relevant actionable direct efforts and expenditure on priorities to maximize customer satisfaction and organizational effectiveness

 As per Forrester’s CX Index 73% of companies listed ‘improving customer experience’ as a priority.
 But only 1% of organizations actually deliver an excellent experience for their customer.
 Simply put, you cannot improve, what you cannot measure.
 Since customer experience seems like a qualitative concept, the most important question is how to measure CX?

-Companies want their customers to effortlessly interact with them at every touchpoint, and CEC helps them to determine how much effort has been put by their customers to accomplish a task while interacting with them.
+Companies want their customers to effortlessly interact with them at every touch-point, and CEC helps them to determine how much effort has been put by their customers to accomplish a task while interacting with them.
 To calculate CES, organization asks a question like: ‘The organization made it easy for me to handle my issue”.’ on a scale ranging from “Strongly disagree” to “Strongly agree.”
 Reducing customer effort by ensuring quick and easy resolution of their queries has proven to promote customer loyalty and retention.

 Companies can measure their customer loyalty with the help of NPS, by determining how likely they are to recommend the brand to others and purchase from them in the future.
 NPS gives a bigger picture of the brand by considering overall customer experience in the long run.
 It is calculated by asking a simple question – How likely are you to recommend this brand to a friend or colleague?’ on a scale of 0 (not at all likely) and 10 (extremely likely).
 Subtracting the percentage of Detractors from the Promoters gives the NPS score.

 Customer Experience Training